 Are analog tools still relevant in the age of rapid technological advancement?

 It’s a question we ask ourselves when software updates are a weekly occurrence and forgetting your phone makes you feel unbalanced for the day.
-But, before you dismiss analog tools such as notebooks and whiteboards as outdated, catch up on the latest research.
+But, before you dismiss analog tools such as notebooks and whiteboards in the midst of a digital revolution, catch up on the latest research.

 A growing number of studies reveal that the combination of online and offline tools can promote learning, retention and collaboration.
 A recent ECAR National Study of Undergrads is the perfect example, 58 percent of students said they learned more in a blended learning environment with a mix of digital and analog tools.